2

 Following Jean’s apparent death and Cyclops’ departure from the team, Storm was made leader of the X-Men, and rose to the occasion.
 Cyclops would eventually return to challenge Storm as leader, but Ororo worked past her own insecurities to stand up for her position.

-Storm challenged, and bested, the Morlock Callisto after the sewer-dwelling mutants kidnapped Angel.
+Storm challenged, and bested, the Morlock Callisto after the sewer-dwelling mutants kidnapped Warren Worthington III, AKA Angel.
 Almost killing Callisto in the process, Storm was named new Morlock leader.
 After resenting Storm for a long time, Callisto finally grew to respect her.

 Storm lost all of her powers after being shot by government agent Henry Gyrich, who wielded a weapon invented by the mutant Forge.
 While she rested and healed, she fell in love with Forge, but their relationship ended once she discovered that he’d been the one to craft the device that stole her abilities.

-After some time away from the X-Men, as she processed the loss of her powers, Storm would again become involved with both her longtime team and the younger New Mutants, helping possessed New Mutant Karma fight off the Shadow King’s influence.
-Storm would briefly have her abilities restored by Loki, who wished to usurp his brother Thor’s status by making her the “Goddess of Thunder,” but she rejected Loki and once more found herself powerless.
+After some time away from the X-Men, as she processed the loss of her powers, Storm would again become involved with both her longtime team and the younger New Mutants, helping possessed New Mutant Xi’an Manh, AKA Karma fight off the Shadow King’s influence.
+Storm would briefly have her abilities restored by Loki, who wished to usurp his brother Thor’s status by making her the “Goddess of Thunder,” and even equipped her with the hammer, Stormcaster.
+But the X-Men and the New Mutants arrived to help and therefore she rejected Loki, finding herself powerless once more.

 Storm